 Running dry can be a major problem for some pumps.
 If material running through a gear pump or centrifugal pump runs dry, the pump can overheat and the gears can grind, potentially damaging the pump.
 However, with a diaphragm pump, if the material runs out, the pump will continue to run without harming the pump.

-ARO pumps have a service life that is four times longer than traditional diaphragm pumps, and are known for their robust performance and low material shear.
-The quick-knock-down (QKD) design of the pump helps operators save time, as the pump can be disassembled rapidly for easy inspection, cleaning and maintenance, and then quickly put back into service.
+ARO[®] pumps have a service life that is four times longer than traditional diaphragm pumps, and are known for their robust performance and low material shear.
+The quick-knock-down (QKD) design of the pump helps operators save time, as the pump disassembles rapidly for easy inspection, cleaning and maintenance, and then is quickly put back into service.

-Instead of using bolts that thread on and off, the fluid intelligence experts at ARO designed band clamps that make it quick and easy to disassemble and reassemble the pump for "clean in place" washing.
+Instead of using bolts that thread on and off, the fluid intelligence experts at ARO[®] designed band clamps making it quick and easy to disassemble and reassemble the pump for "clean in place" washing.
 Operators can quickly and easily open the pump up for daily cleaning inside and out.
-This is particularly important for the food and beverage industry to keep labor costs down, while helping to maintain sanitary conditions, and keepings the manufacturing process moving.
+This is particularly important for the food and beverage industry to keep labor costs down, while maintaining sanitary conditions, and keeping the manufacturing process moving.

-The ARO FDA-compliant pump is available in one-inch and two-inch sizes.
-The one-inch pump yields a maximum flow rate of 54 gpm (204.4 lpm) and the two-inch yields a maximum flow rate of 192.7 gpm (729.4 lpm).
+The ARO[®] FDA-compliant pump is available in one-inch and two-inch sizes.
+The one-inch pump yields a maximum flow rate of 54 gallons per minute (gpm) (204.4 liters per minute) and the two-inch yields a maximum flow rate of 192.7 gpm (729.4 lpm).